shubham-writes/shubham-writes/README.md

 ### Hi there, I'm Shubham! 👋

-I'm a Mechanical Engineer turned **Full Stack Developer** from **MNNIT Allahabad**.
+I'm a Mechanical Engineer turned **Full Stack Developer** from **NIT Allahabad**.
 I love building products that solve real user problems with clean, scalable code.

 Currently, I'm focused on **Data Structures & Algorithms** and building **[Mentisy](https://mentisy.com)**, a platform that makes photo sharing fair and fun.